Hunger Fund Grant for Outreach Breakfast Ministry

 Breakfast Feeds the Body and the Soul

 Feeding Breakfast to the Hungry Begins Very Early

 It's 6:30am on a Saturday morning as the volunteers arrive sleepy-eyed to begin cracking eggs and mixing pancake batter at Saint George's Episcopal Church in Washington, DC.

-The fast pace of the kitchen is maintained by the rhythm of gospel music and spirited conversations about current events.
-This outreach ministry, The Kwanzaa Kitchen Breakfast Program, is lovingly carried out every other Saturday throughout the year by a group of very dedicated volunteers.
+The fast pace of the kitchen is maintained by the rhythm of contemporary gospel music and spirited conversations about current events.
+This outreach ministry, the Kwanzaa Kitchen Breakfast Program, is lovingly carried out every other Saturday throughout the year by a group of very dedicated volunteers.

 It is one of several feeding programs in the Washington metropolitan area that is funded by the Episcopal Diocese of Washington (EDOW) Hunger Fund.